omilli/omilli/README.md

 # 🦸 Alter egos

-I could (and have) bore people all day about technologies I use, projects I've been a part of and opinions of best practices for each and every possible situation.
+I could (and do) bore people all day about technologies I use, projects I've been a part of and opinions of best practices for each and every possible situation.
 Instead, here are the main roles I've played over the years.
 Expand the drawers for further ramblings.

 ### 🧙‍♂️ The Wizard